100 Tula Para Kay Stella: Critical reception

 The film was given an "A" rating by the Cinema Evaluation Board.

 Fred Hawson in a review published in ABS-CBN News rates the film 6 out of 10.
 He writes that people expecting for a "lighthearted funny romp" will have their expectation challenged as he finds the film heavy to watch saying that the audience would feel the frustration and pain of the two protagonists of the film.
 He also expressed his opinion that actual teenagers could have portrayed the lead roles as he finds it "difficult to accept" Santos and Padilla portraying characters who are 17 years old and described their face as "unmistakably more mature" than actual teenagers.
 He described 100 Tula Para Kay Stella as a "gender switched" version of another film, I'm Drunk, I Love You.
 He particularly praised the portrayal of Ana Abad Santos for her role as Ms. Bardozo, Fidel and Stella's English teacher.
 He also acknowledge the efforts of the production designer for their work in the film set some decades ago from the film's release.

 Soundtrack

 The 2004 hit "Balisong" was recorded by The Juans and served as the theme song of the film.
 It was originally recorded by Filipino rock band Rivermaya from their 2003 album Between the Stars and Waves.

+Sequel

+In January 2020 direct Jason Paul Laxamana confirmed and announced that 100 Tula Para Kay Stella is having a sequel.
+On October 7, 2024, plans for the a sequel was affirmed with the upcoming film given the title 100 Awit Para Kay Stella with Padilla and Santos reprising their roles.
+Release of the film will be on September 10, 2025.